 The manufacturers traced the problem to a factory in the Netherlands and decided to recall everything made in that plant over a certain period.

-While chocolate fans will be checking which batch their treats come from, Business Management (BM) and TPE students need to pay attention too.
-They should be able to review and assess this situation from a business point of view.
+This interesting case is important for TC Business Management (BM), and TPE students need to pay attention too.
+Students should be able to review and assess this situation from a business point of view.

 Don’t just focus on the financial impacts – the practical, non-financial impacts are extremely important as well.

 BM discusses various business improvement techniques that focus on getting the products “right first time” and minimising the cost and indeed reputational damage that large-scale recalls can prompt.